This fast and easy Tofu Pad Thai recipe comes together in 30 minutes with simple ingredients like rice noodles, lime, peanut butter, and fresh herbs.

 - Protein: not a fan of tofu?
 Swap out the tofu with chicken, shrimp, scallops, meat, etc.

-- Peanuts: if you don't like peanuts or allergic, you can swap the peanuts with almonds and almond butter
+- Peanuts: if you don't like peanuts or are allergic, you can swap the peanuts with almonds and almond butter

 And if you have anything else you'd like to add, go for it!
 This dish can be totally your own ❤️